 Awards (1st place teams and or category winners and top 3 Solo overall for the 24 and 12 hr)

 - 4:30 pm for the 6hr

 - 11:00 am Sunday or sooner 24 Hr awards

 - 11:30 am Depart and or relax on in Bend.
 (Yes you can stay Sunday night at Wanoga) Please

 Baton needed and assigned by the timer.
 A 1 lap penalty will occur if this is lost.
 Please return immediately after the event.

 You must slow down and go under the limbo bar each lap (Please slow down) and check in with your baton before your exchange with your Teammate 300 yards later.
 Please take the time to have your lap count!

 The Flow of the finish line (Important)

 - Each hard plastic plate will have your individual number on it corresponded to your particular data that laps are being accumulated.
-These plate will have 1 chips placed on the back and for teams or 2 or more that will track who you are on course.
-In addition teams will have an additional Wrist Chip to relay each lap after the finish line.
+These plates will have 1 chip placed on the back and for teams or 2 or more that will track who you are on course.
+In addition, teams will have an additional Wrist Chip to relay each lap after the finish line.